Saipr14/IOT_IBM2/README.md

 WEBSITE PROJECTION OF LIVE SAMPLE DATA :
-# HTML
+HTML
-# CSS
+CSS
-# JAVASCRIPT .
+JAVASCRIPT .

 Simulation platform used :
-# SIMULATION (IN FRITZING) .
+SIMULATION (IN FRITZING) .

 Server/Database connection :
-# No enough suffecient data to proceed these thinks now, but will be try to complete them before deadline closes (for whole project) .
+# vercel postgres

+Description :
+    The project's main outlay is reading the noise around the area and if it is higher than humans bearable limit, then it should indicate as danger.

+  Then the data must be shown in a interface(website) that we named as Noise'Ometer.